 Now we understand how it probably works, it is important to find out if we can alter it to create the ultimate personalized remote control.
 We obviously need a programmer.

-Programming these old Freescale devices can be done with expensive tools from NXP and some niche companies or much cheaper using hard and software from the (open source) USBDM project.
+Programming these old Freescale devices can be done with expensive tools from NXP and some niche companies or much cheaper using hardware and software from the (open source) USBDM project.

-I searched Aliexpress for USBDM devices and found them relatively expensive and it was pretty unclear which versions of USBDM hardware they would ship.
-I saw a lot of different pcbs and the only one I could correlate to info from the USBDM project page apperently had some issues.
+I searched AliExpress for USBDM devices and found them relatively expensive and it was pretty unclear which versions of USBDM hardware they would ship.
+I saw a lot of different PCBs and the only one I could correlate to info from the USBDM project page apparently had some issues.

 The datasheet revealed that the debugging interface of this and other HCS08-based chips is relatively simple.
-Also there is a clear procedure to probe the interface to determine the timing of the interface.
+It also documents a clear procedure for probing the interface timing.
 By pulling the BDM pin low for a relatively long time, the chip will respond with a precisely timed pulse.
 You can measure that pulse to determine the speed of the interface.

 This sync pulse measurement appealed to me as a nice starting point.
 I decided to give it a try and set something up with a STM32 black pill board and to call the device miniBDM.
-BDM refers in the world of Freescale to the Background Debug Mode for debugging and programming devices such as the HCS08 (see AN3335).
-My approach here with the miniBDM is similar to the bus-pirate: a serial device with a menu that you can use to play around with the target and a command mode that can be controlled by software.
+In the Freescale world, BDM refers to Background Debug Mode for debugging and programming devices such as the HCS08 (see AN3335).
+My approach here with the miniBDM is similar to the Bus Pirate: a serial device with a menu that you can use to play around with the target and a command mode that can be controlled by software.

-The debugging interface of these chips is basically a single wire: the BKGD pin.
+The debugging interface of these chips is essentially a single-wire interface centered around the BKGD pin.
 It has a pull-up resistor to default it to logic 1 when it is not driven low by either host or target.
-To solve the issue that the level returns relatively slowly to 1 by the pull-up resistor, both host and target will drive the pin to logic 1 for a very short period after a logic 0 signal to ensure sharp pulses.
-This mechanism works very well as can be seen in the scope picture below.
+To solve the issue that the level returns relatively slowly to logic 1 by the pull-up resistor, both the host and target briefly drive the pin high for a very short period after a logic 0 signal to ensure sharp pulses.
+This mechanism works very well as can be seen in the scope screenshot below.

 The SYNC request is started by the host through driving the BKGD pin low for a relatively long time (longer than would ever occur during normal BDC communications).
 The target, upon detecting the SYNC request: